Privacy Policy

 When you connect a source or capture a call, the data may include information about other people.
 By connecting sources and enabling features, you represent that you have the authority and right to do so (including any authorization from your employer/organization) and to allow us to process that data on your behalf.

-Our role differs by data category: for connected-workspace content (Slack/GitHub/Jira data and call content you bring in), you (or your organization) are the data controller and we act as a data processor on your instructions.
-For account, billing, analytics, security, support, and our own product decisions, we act as the data controller and process under this policy.
+Our role differs by data category: for customer-controlled workspace and call content, you or your organization generally act as controller and Stack Stitch processes the data on your instructions.
+For account, access, billing, analytics, diagnostics, security, support, and our own operational decisions, Stack Stitch acts as controller under this policy.

 9. Data retention